onap/vnfrqts-requirements/docs/Chapter8.rst

-R-16805 The VNF Heat Orchestration Template **MUST** adhere to the following naming convention for the property allowed\_address\_pairs and Map Property ip\_address parameter when the parameter is referencing an “internal” network.
+R-16805 The VNF Heat Orchestration Template **MUST** adhere to the following naming convention for the property allowed\_address\_pairs and Map Property ip\_address parameter when the parameter is referencing an "internal" network.

 R-85734 The VNF Heat Orchestration Template **MUST** use the intrinsic function str\_replace in conjunction with the ONAP supplied metadata parameter